-If you’re serious about sending thank you notes with an impact, Addressable will boost your efforts with personalized, hand-written cards.
-Addressable uses proprietary tech to write your message with a ball point pen.
-When your prospects receive your card, they’ll believe you took the time to sit down and hand-write the note yourself.
+Pro Tip: If you’re serious about sending thank-you notes with an impact, try boosting your efforts with personalized, handwritten cards.
+Addressable uses proprietary tech to write your message with a ballpoint pen.
+When your prospects receive your card, it’ll look like you took the time to sit down and handwrite the note yourself.

 Congratulations on the purchase of your new home.
 I am honored to have had the opportunity to represent you in this transition.
 Wishing you and your family many years of enjoyment, good health, peace, and prosperity in your new home.

-4. Thank-you Note From Buyer’s Agent to Buyer
+4. After Closing Note From Buyer’s Agent to Buyer

-I just wanted to drop you a quick note to let you know how thrilled I am that we found a home for you and [spouse’s name, kid’s name, pet’s name].
-I hope you will be happy in it for many years to come—seeing the big smiles on your faces after closing is the best part of my job!
+I just wanted to drop you a quick note to let you know how thrilled I am that we found a home for you and [spouse’s name, kid’s name or pet’s name].
+I hope you will be happy in it for many years to come.
+Seeing the big smiles on your faces after closing is the best part of my job!
 It truly makes it all worthwhile.